Top

 As she wraps up her final two semesters at CCRI, Grace keeps busy with her volunteer work and her commitment to PTK in addition to her role as the Vice President of CCRI’s Italian Club.
 Everything she’s endured over the past three decades has kept her grounded and focused on the task at hand — earning her degree and pursuing a career she’s always been passionate about despite what others may think.

 “I’m confident I can work in the field,” she said.
-“CCRI has always welcomed me back with open arms and helped me stay on track, get involved in the community, and ultimately find the right path toward the career I want.
+“CCRI has always welcomed me back with open arms and has supported me while I focused on balancing my schoolwork with extracurricular organizations and working towards my goals of becoming an archaeologist.
+They have been a key part in keeping me involved in academic communities.
 This has been a fulfilling journey.”